 You will email the Python script file to the instructor to turn the assignment in.
 The assignment is worth 25 points and is due in the instructor's email inbox by 9:00 AM on Thursday, 7 May.

-Welcome to Math 583, Mathematical Hacking.
+Welcome to Math 583, Hacking Mathematics.